-The judge for PG&E’s restructuring bankruptcy has set a December 31st deadline to file any claims against PG&E related to harm from the Camp Fire or the 2017 Northern California wildfires.
-All claims not filed by the deadline are forfeited.
+The judge for PG&E’s restructuring bankruptcy set a December 31st, 2019 deadline to file any claims against PG&E related to harm from the Camp Fire or the 2017 Northern California wildfires.
+This deadline has since passed.

 There are pages on PG&E’s website that are labeled “Pacific Gas & Electric Company Claim Form” or “How to file a PG&E claim.”
 These are not the claim forms that need to be filed with the bankruptcy court.